HEnquist/twowaysync/README.md

 -c | Compare the directories and print a diff, no files are modified -h | Prints help
--s | Compare the two directories and sync their contents -w \<interval\> | Watch both directories for changes every \<interval\> seconds and sync them
+-s | Compare the two directories and sync their contents -e | Exclude files and directories matching a pattern, for example --exclude=*.zip -w \<interval\> | Watch both directories for changes every \<interval\> seconds and sync them